ralismark/ralismark.github.io/site/posts/DRAFT-fortune.md

 I'm not really sure why some fields are `int`s while others are `long`s, or whether there even is a difference on the systems that 4BSD was run on.
 Anyways, when making the datafile, `strfile` would keep a counter of the number of fortunes, and when it saw a `%-`, it would put that counter into one of the `str_delims` fields.

-{% include admonition verb="aside" %}
+.. admonition:: aside

-> 4BSD `strfile` also had two bugs in the delimiter processing code -- a _guaranteed_ null dereference, and an uninitialised variable -- that causes it to always crash on my system.
+	4BSD `strfile` also had two bugs in the delimiter processing code -- a _guaranteed_ null dereference, and an uninitialised variable -- that causes it to always crash on my system.
-> The first was fixed in 4.2BSD as the only change to any of C code <!-- REWORD -->, and the second in 4.3BSD by converting it into a global variable.
+	The first was fixed in 4.2BSD as the only change to any of C code <!--REWORD-->, and the second in 4.3BSD by converting it into a global variable.

 Ken Arnold would add shuffling (`-r`) and sorting (`-o`) to `strfile` in November 1984 as part of 4.3BSD.
 This also turned `str_unused` in the datafile header into `str_flags`, which had bits indicating whether the input was shuffled or sorted or neither.